 Instructions for Authors - Work-In-Progress Papers

 The submissions in the Work in Progress papers category describe research that have not yet produced the results required for a regular paper, but that due to its novelty and potential impact deserves to be shared with the community at an early stage.
-However, submissions presenting ideas only, without supporting results, will not be accepted.
-These submissions need to follow the guidelines for the regular, special session and workshop submissions but limited to four (4) pages.
+These submissions need to follow the guidelines for the regular, special session and workshop submissions but limited to four (4) pages (total length including references).

 Accepted and presented papers will be copyrighted to IEEE and published in conference proceedings and in the IEEE Xplore® Digital Library.

 Click here to download paper templates in word and LaTeX.
 (Opens in new Window/Tab)

 To know more about how to create papers for IEEE IES conferences, please visit: http://www.ieee-ies.org/conferences/paper-format-for-conferences (Opens in new Window/Tab)